bswartz/enhancements/keps/sig-storage/20200120-generic-data-populators.md

 in mind.

 Removing validation of the field relinquishes control over what kind of data sources are okay, and gives developers the freedom to decide.
-It's hard to see how giving developers freedom goes badly, but I'm willing to consider that it might.
+The biggest problem this leads to is that users might attempt to use a data source that's not supported (on a particular cluster), and they won't get any feedback telling them that their request will never succeed.
+This is not unlike a situation where a storage class refers to a provisioner that doesn't exist, but it's something that will need to be solved eventually.

 Security issues are hard to measure, because any security issues would be the result of badly designed data populators that failed to put appropriate